EpicGamesExt/deadline/docs/source/unreal/03-developer_guide.rst

 .. note::
     Although we used a data asset in the code snippet, you can create a **DeadlineJob** from a custom job info and plugin info dictionary built on the fly.
     This is useful when you do not have any real use case for a data asset and your job info and plugin info is highly dynamic.

     The Deadline Service also has other helpful features like:

         * **Unreal Toolbar Menu Action**: This allows you to create a custom menu in the Deadline menu bar on the Unreal main menu.
-        * **Deadline RPC Connection**: This allows you to create a bidirectional communication with a deadline process on a remote host.
+        * **Deadline RPC Connection**: This creates a bidirectional communication between an unreal process and a deadline process on the remote host.

 Advanced
 -----------